Princess-of-Sleeping/vita-utility/kernel/README.md

 Disable suspend.

+note

-note : The screen goes off, but it doesn't suspend completely.
+The screen goes off, but it doesn't suspend completely.

+But ftp connection is not available with the screen off.

 # map_user_memblk_by_paddr